Miltonly/Streets/Goutouski Crescent

 What kinds of homes are on Goutouski Crescent?

-The street is primarily single-detached homes built in the early 2000s.
-Lot sizes are typical for the area, with frontages around 35 to 40 feet.
-The crescent layout gives the street a quiet, family-oriented feel.
+The street consists primarily of single-family detached homes built in the early 2000s.
+Lot sizes are typical for the era and neighbourhood.

 Which schools serve Goutouski Crescent?

-Public elementary students attend Chris Hadfield PS or Irma Coulson PS, both a five-minute drive.
-Catholic elementary is Guardian Angels Catholic ES, seven minutes away.
+Public elementary students attend Chris Hadfield or Irma Coulson Public Schools, both a five-minute drive away.
+Catholic elementary students go to Guardian Angels Catholic Elementary School.
 Secondary catchment is Elsie MacGill Secondary School for public and Bishop P.F.
-Reding Catholic SS for Catholic.
+Reding Catholic Secondary School for Catholic.

 How far is Goutouski Crescent from Toronto?

 The drive to Milton GO Station takes about seven minutes, and the train to Union Station runs roughly 60 minutes, making the total commute around 67 minutes.
-Driving to downtown Toronto takes about an hour outside peak times.
+Driving to downtown Toronto takes about an hour in typical traffic.

 Who is Goutouski Crescent a good fit for?